-Bayesian methods and analyses; Advances in simulation and decision modeling; Model calibration/validation; Decision theory
+Bayesian methods and analyses; Advances in simulation and decision modeling; Model calibration/validation; Causal inference; Decision theory; Artificial intelligence

 - The presenting author must have been enrolled in an educational program leading to a degree or certificate at the time the abstract was submitted.
 Examples of qualifying educational programs include professional school, residency, fellowship, or programs leading to degrees such as PhD, MS, MBA, MD, RN, PharmD etc.

 - The student must have played a substantive role in the submitted abstract, including the conception and implementation of the research project.

 - The status as a student at the time the abstract was submitted must be verified by a sponsoring faculty member.
 The sponsoring faculty member will be contacted by the SMDM office and asked to attest to the eligibility of the abstract for the student prize competition.

 - If accepted for presentation, the student must be the first author of the poster presentation and must present it at the meeting.
 If the student who is the first author is not able to present at the meeting, the presentation may be given by another author, but it will not be eligible for the Lee B. Lusted Award.

 INSTRUCTIONS FOR ABSTRACT SUBMISSION

 - All abstracts must be submitted through SMDM's online abstract system.
 The presenting author will receive an email confirmation that the abstract has been successfully submitted.